kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-Any view controller that wants to present a modal view using this scaling segue should adopt **ViewScaleable** by creating and filling a `scaleView` property.

-Declare AnimalDetailViewController to conform to ViewScaleable.
-Add this extension to the end of **AnimalDetailViewController.swift**:
+Any view controller that wants to present a modal view using this scaling segue should adopt `ViewScaleable` by creating and filling a `scaleView` property.
+So make  AnimalDetailViewController conform to `ViewScaleable` by adding this extension to the end of **AnimalDetailViewController.swift**:

 ```swift
 extension AnimalDetailViewController: ViewScaleable {